ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 THe Web Portal (3270)
 ^^^^^^^^^^^^^^^^^^^^^

-Access Virtel through the administration port 41001.
+2. By accessing Virtel through the administration port 41001.

 ::